ipratiklathiya/pra_Lathiya_WEB601Assignments_MyFavouriteSongs-/Pratik.md

 added new more content to my array so my content has 7 items and updated my content item with two different type values and  some with no type set.

+Created a pipe named it to contentFilter.pipe.ts and  that accepts a single optional string parameter, to filter an array of Content and only returning Content that has its type equal to a string passed to the pipe. and added the condition for If no value is passed in, then the pipe returns a filtered array of Content that has no type set.

+commit to github